 - If your charger is plugged into a Power Delivery (PD) charger and isn't turning on at all, then it's designed only for QC chargers.
 Hunt down one of your spares or buy a new one.

 - If your charging pad is charging slow, double-check that the wall charger you're using is powerful enough.
-15W wireless charging usually needs 20W-24W input, so check the box for what input profiles your charger accepts.
+For example, 15W wireless charging usually needs 20W-24W input, so check the box for what input profiles your charger accepts.

 Is your charging pad slow/spotty, but you're using the right wall charger?

-If things are slow or inconsistent, but you know that it's getting the right amount of power, you could still have alignment and case thickness issues.
+If things are slow or inconsistent, but you know it's getting the right amount of power, you could still have alignment and case thickness issues.
 Here's how to check them all.

 - Take your case off and see if the Pixel 5 gets a more consistent charge.
 Most charging pads have a maximum case thickness that they can charge through, and if your case is too bulky or has a metal plate in it for a car mount, wireless charging won't work.
-If the charging pad works when your case is off, you may need to buy yourself a thinner case.
+On the other hand, if the charging pad works when your case is off, you may need to buy yourself a thinner case.

 - Try a friend or family member's phone on the charger and see if they'll get the full speed where the Pixel 5 doesn't.
 This isn't a foolproof method — the EPP profile that the Pixel uses differs from Samsung and Apple's fast wireless charging profiles — but it can help you rule out if the coil in your charger is misaligned or quirky.